joparayno/spotify-insights-2023/README.md

   **Output**:

   ![Screenshot 2024-11-03 at 2 19 37 PM](https://github.com/user-attachments/assets/f339c3af-0776-4f9c-9703-e9be94ab21d0)

+  > It appears that Spotify offers the most favorable platform for the most popular tracks.

 ## Advanced Analysis
 - Based on the streams data, can you identify any patterns among tracks with the same key or mode (Major vs. Minor)?